Consensys/doc.tessera/docs/HowTo/Generate-keys.md

     Environment variables must be set if using an AWS Secrets Manager, for more information see [Setting up an AWS Secrets Manager](Configure/KeyVault/AWS-Secrets-Manager.md)

-## Updating a configfile with newly generated keys
+## Updating a configuration file with newly generated keys

-Any newly generated keys must be added to a Tessera `.json` configfile.
+Any newly generated keys must be added to a Tessera `.json` configuration file.
 Often it is easiest to do this manually.

-However, the `tessera keygen` `-configfile` option can be used to automatically update a configfile after key generation.
+However, the `tessera keygen -configfile` option can be used to automatically update a configuration file after key generation.
 This is particularly useful when scripting.

 ```bash